chiralsoftware/VirtBuilderNotes/README.md

     --firstboot-command 'systemctl enable serial-getty@ttyS0.service; systemctl start serial-getty@ttyS0.service' \
     --root-password password:root

 This command will create a qcow2 image.

-The important thing here is that it enables the serial console and sets an easy root password so that logging in and configuring it will be easy.
+The `--firstboot-command` option enables the serial console so we can connect to it with `virsh console` later.
+This avoids any step that needs a windowing system.

+The root password is also set so that login is easy.
+It should be changed before network is activated.
+If the root password is not specified a random password will be generated.

 ### Caching and speed

 By default virt-builder will cache the template image files in `~/.cache/virt-builder`.
 This makes creating new VMs fast.
-Building the VM with the `--update` and `--install` options makes it considerably slower.
-With a cached image, and without `--update`, building a VM takes about 30 seconds.
+Building the VM with the `--update` and `--install` options makes it considerably slower, taking about 90 seconds more.
+With a cached image, and without `--update` or `--install`, building a VM takes about 30 seconds.
 To get a list of the available templates, use `virt-builder --list`.
 As of this time, there isn't yet an Ubuntu 20.04 template.

 # Create an XML file for the VM